Trans Superior: Thunder Bay - Silver Islet

 Showcasing the highlights from Thunder Bay to Silver Islet, but dipping all the way south to Spar channel, this segment of the Safari brings you closer to the lake than ever before.
 Up close and personal with treasures along the coast, enjoy the adventure around every bend.

 - Norwester Mountain Range

 - Spar Island

 - Sleeping Giant

 - Silver Islet Underwater Mine

 - Silver Islet General Store

-- With hiking at Thompson Island and Silver Islet, both adventures are classified as a 'light' activity level breakdown.
+- With hiking at Spar Island and Silver Islet, both adventures are classified as a 'light' to "moderate" activity level breakdown.

 and other details